Protecting multiple downloads using unique URLs

 How to use the scripts

-I would strongly recommend renaming downloadkey.php, as anyone who can view it will be able to create unlimited numbers of keys, and worse, they’ll be able to see the filenames (if you set them in config.php).
+I would strongly recommend renaming generatekey.php, as anyone who can view it will be able to create unlimited numbers of keys, and worse, they’ll be able to see the filenames (if you set them in config.php).
 I would also recommend that the directory you put these files into, and each directory on your site (/images, /css, /js, etc.), contain an index.html file.
 This is a simple security measure that will prevent visitors from snooping around a directory and viewing its contents (though access to the directory contents is usually prohibited by a setting on the server).

 Place all the PHP scripts and your .zip file(s) into the same directory on your server.

 That’s all there is to it.
-Whenever you want to give someone access to the download, visit the downloadkey.php page and fill out the form.
+Whenever you want to give someone access to the download, visit the generatekey.php page and fill out the form.
 It will generate a key code, save it to a database, and print out a unique link that you can copy and paste into an email or whatever.
 The page that the unique link points to checks to see if the key code is legitimate, then checks to see if the code is less than X hours old, then checks to see if it has been used less than X times.
 The visitor will get a descriptive message for the first unmet condition and the script will terminate.
 If all three conditions are met, the download starts automatically.

 Note: The download will not initiate automatically, and will actually be output as text on the page, if the download.php page is changed to send headers or any output to the browser.
 Be careful when making modifications or incorporating this script into another page.

-1. Vinyl Candy says:
+1. Vinyl Candy

 This is great!
 ONE THING: I have 5 parts (or 5 different zip files) I want to generate (1 single) download key that will start the download process for all 5 zips.